JK2-4/WD/README.md

 **Link to numerical scheme:**(https://actuaries.org/IAA/Documents/SECTIONS/Sections%20Colloquium%202021/PresentationVellekoopIAAOct2021.pdf)

 Crank Nicolson is better as the explicit scheme (only forward-differencing for the time derivative) requires the time step to be constrained to unacceptably low values in order to ensure stability i.e. Courant-Friedrichs-Lewy (CFL) condition (not suitable for stiff problems).
 CN scheme averages the explicit and implicit methods.
+"Also, central difference to the convection term of dominated PDEs produces spurious oscillations.
+To avoid introducing oscillations, it is necessary to discretize the convection term using a downwind/upwind scheme, which means that the direction of one-sided difference needs to be adjusted adaptively according to the sign of the convection term at each discrete point."
+(Peng Li 2018 - https://www.sciencedirect.com/science/article/pii/S0898122117306880#b13)

 **C)** Policy Iteration for HJB (using upwind [for time dim] and backwind Euler [for spatial dim]  PDE scheme).
 Uses penalised perturbed equations.